 Reduce exposure to light

 Your brain releases the melatonin hormone which helps regulate the sleep-wake cycle.
 It is released in excess during darkness, and this makes you sleepy.
 Exposing yourself to excess light will alter the release of this hormone.
 You should turn off your computer moments before you go to bed.
 Reduce the screen brightness of your phones, computer or TV two hours before going to bed.
 One can also turn off the lights of their living room at night.
 Lastly, make sure your room is dark during sleep time.

 Create a good sleep environment

 You should improve your sleeping environment to experience a good night's sleep.
-Make sure your room is silent.
+Make sure your room is silent and get a suitable bedtime drink like green tea.
 If noisy neighbors surround you, then it is high time you eliminate yourself from them.
 Find a quiet residential area free from noisy traffic.
 Make sure your room has temperatures conducive for a night's rest.
 You can do this by improving your ventilation or buying a conditioner to regulate the heat in your place.
 Make your bed comfortable by cleaning your beddings and using the right cushioning materials.
-Get yourself mattresses and pillows of a standard size which are comfortable.
+Get yourself mattresses and sleep apnea pillows of a standard size which are comfortable.
 A good environment will naturally help improve the quality of your sleep.

 - 11 Effects of Sleep Deprivation on Your Body - Healthline